 Levels of Awards

-The Civic Trust Awards scheme annually presents a range of Special Awards, Awards and Commendations to successful projects.
+The Civic Trust Awards scheme annually recognise projects with Special Awards, Awards and Highly Commended.

-All schemes are considered on their own merits, with winning projects are also considered for one of our Special Awards, such as Sustainability, Community Engagement etc.
+All schemes are considered on their own merit.
+Award winning projects are also considered for one of our Special Awards, such as Sustainability, Community Engagement, Reuse & Adaptation and Transportation & Infrastructure.

 Awards - Projects that make an outstanding contribution to the quality and appearance of the built environment.
 Award level schemes demonstrate excellence in architecture or design, whilst being sustainable, accessible and provide a positive civic contribution.

-Pro Tem Awards/Commendations are given to temporary projects and installations
+Pro Tem Awards/Highly Commended are given to temporary projects and installations

-- National Panel Special Award - Selected by National Panel Members as their favourite scheme from the year’s Award winning projects.
+National Panel Special Award - Selected by National Judging Panel Members as the exemplar scheme from the year’s Award-winning projects.

-- Special Award for Community Impact & Engagement - Presented to a scheme that has demonstrated how successful community engagement can help deliver the highest standards of design whilst meeting the needs of local people.
+Special Award for Community Impact & Engagement - Presented to an exceptional scheme that has demonstrated how successful community engagement can help deliver the highest standards of design whilst meeting the needs of local people.

 Michael Middleton Special Award - Presented as a memorial and tribute to Michael Middleton CBE, who established the Civic Trust Awards in 1959, to an outstanding restoration project or new build within a conservation area.

 Selwyn Goldsmith Award/Highly Commended for Universal Design - Established in 2011, the Selwyn Goldsmith Awards for Universal Design is delivered in parallel with the Civic Trust Awards application process, with all CTA entries considered for the Selwyn Goldsmith Awards.